 However, there are numerous reasons why intermittent fasting has taken off.
 There has been a huge increase in the number of scientific studies behind the approach – each showing favorable results.
 The simple act of skipping breakfast or dinner on a regular basis, may even be one of the secrets to living a longer life.

-Of course, it must be noted that a healthy diet during the rest of the day, is crucial for success.
+Of course, it must be noted that a healthy diet during the rest of the day is crucial for success.
 You can’t simply skip meals, and then eat junk food.
-Success with any dietary approach focuses on overall food quality, as well as a constrained number of overall calories consumed.
+Success with any dietary approach focuses on overall food quality.

-Unless you are on a mass gaining plan, you will want to keep your calories in check, and regularly practice intermittent fasting.
-Combining fasting with keto, will provide even more metabolic benefits.
-Since benefits have been seen from the keto diet for diabetics, it’s important to combine a low sugar diet with fasting – if you want the best possible health outcomes.
+Combining fasting with keto will provide even more metabolic benefits.
+Since benefits have been seen from the keto diet for those with diabetes, it’s important to combine a low sugar diet with fasting – if you want the best possible health outcomes.

 As the science continues to show the possible outcomes of intermittent fasting, it’s important to review the myriad number of benefits that come with the approach.